yuzi-zly/INFUSE/README.md

 </matcher>
 ```

-For example, pattern `pat_car` only interests in red cars with 500ms freshness can be writtern as:
+For example, pattern `pat_metro1` only interests in the latest record of running subways can be writtern as:

 ```XML
 <!-- patterns.xml -->